primer/css/.github/CONTRIBUTING.md

 Adhering to the following process is the best way to get your work included in the project:

 1. Fork and clone the repository
-2. Configure and install the dependencies: `bower install`
+2. Configure and install the dependencies: `npm install`
 3. Create a new branch: `git checkout -b my-branch-name`
 4. Make your change, add tests, and make sure the tests still pass
 5. Push to your fork and [submit a pull request][pr]